-Dividends are paid bi-annually in equal instalments.
+Dividends are paid twice a year in equal instalments.

 Figure 31: RIT's five-year dividend history

 RIT declared a most recent full-year dividend of 37 pence per share.
 The board has also signalled its intention to pay a dividend of 38p per share for the 2023 financial year, a 2.7% increase.